mkdesignn/menubuilder/readme.md

 mk_menu will be using as the default class .

 ### fourth argument
-we have fourth argument which we can use it, the fourth argument should be an array and it'll be using for the configuration .
+we have fourth argument which we can use it as configuration, the fourth argument should be an array and it'll be using for the configuration .

+that's it, not you can enjoy it .